cjmcmullen/FL_Hardwood_Forests/README.md

 Developed for the Spring 2024 Florida Hardwood Forests CURE at the University of Florida.
 Contributions are welcome following academic use and appropriate citation.

 ## Contact
-For questions, suggestions, or clarifications, please contact Makenzie via GitHub or through institutional channels.
+For questions, suggestions, or clarifications, please contact Cameron via GitHub or through institutional channels.